forwardemail/forwardemail.net/README.md

 1. App name
 2. (Optional) App count (starting with 1) of the application (relative to the same provider and region).
 Only applicable for apps with potential count > 1.
 3. Provider name (abbreviated to 2 characters)
-4. Region name (this is the region name given by the provider, abbreviated to 3 characters max for region name, and appended with a count for multiple datacenters in the same region).
+4. Region name (this is the region name given by the provider)
+5. Region country (ISO-3166 alpha-2 code)
-5. Project fully-qualified domain name ("FQDN" - this is the main project domain name, e.g. `forwardemail.net` - you do not need to enter `api.forwardemail.net` here, it is up to you, but this should be a [FQDN][])
+6. Project fully-qualified domain name ([FQDN][] - this is the main project domain name; e.g. `forwardemail.net` or `api.forwardemail.net`)

-For example, one of our servers might be named `web-1-do-nyc3.forwardemail.net`, which stands for: Web, 1, Digital Ocean, NYC3.
+For example, one of our web servers is named `web-1-do-nyc3-us.forwardemail.net`, and one of our API servers is named `api-1-do-nyc3-us.api.forwardemail.net`.

 ### Load Balancing